Mitchell ZimmermanOf Counsel Fenwick & West LLP

-Mr. Zimmerman's practice focuses on counseling, litigation and conflict resolution involving copyrights and trademarks in computer software, digital devices, Internet-based works, and textual authorship.
-He frequently advises clients concerning the scope of intellectual property rights and on product design and risk management in technology and other contexts.
+Mr. Zimmerman's practice focuses on counseling and conflict resolution involving copyrights in computer software, digital devices, Internet-based works, and textual authorship.
+He frequently advises clients concerning the scope of intellectual property rights and on risk management in technology and other contexts.
+In 2009, Mr. Zimmerman received California Lawyer Magazine’s Attorney of the Year Award.

 Mr. Zimmerman has served as counsel in numerous copyright, trademark and patent cases, including: Paramount v.
-ReplayTV (copyright fair use in digital video recorders); Research in Motion vs. Good Technology (copyright in user interface of handheld communicators); Brown Bag Software vs. Symantec (software copyrights and trade dress in user interfaces); Lotus Development Corp. vs. Borland International (Lotus 1-2-3 user interface copyrights; Candle Corp. vs. Boole & Babbage (early computer software patent); and Capcom USA v.
-Data East (trade dress in videogame).
+ReplayTV (copyright fair use in digital video recorders); RIM vs. Good Technology (copyright in user interface of handheld communicators); Brown Bag Software vs. Symantec (software copyrights and trade dress in user interfaces); and Lotus Development Corp. vs. Borland International (Lotus 1-2-3 user interface copyrights.

-Mr. Zimmerman is a frequent speaker and writes extensively on intellectual property and technology subjects, and is a Neutral of the American Arbitration Association (Large Case Technology, Science & Intellectual Property Roster).
-He has been selected as a Northern California Super Lawyer.
+Mr. Zimmerman is a frequent speaker and writes extensively on intellectual property and technology subjects.
+He has been selected as a Northern California Super Lawyer for more than 10 years, and has been listed in Best Lawyers in America, and is rated as “Preeminent” by LexisNexis Martindale-Hubbard.

 Stanford Law School, J.D., Order of the Coif; 1979